7 Fundraising Ideas on Giving Tuesday for Nonprofits

 If you want to do something different in the holiday shopping season, you can enjoy the vibe with giving, rather than just spending for yourself.
 Great happiness comes from spending for others who really need them.

 Though the first Giving Tuesday campaign started in the United States, it spread all over the world, especially through social media platforms with the hashtag #GivingTuesday.
 You may check social media with #GivingTuesday to learn and see how nonprofits observe the day, what to do on Giving Tuesday or get some idea of what to do on this generous day of giving.

 When is Giving Tuesday?

-Giving Tuesday for nonprofits: Why you shouldn’t miss it
+Giving Tuesday for nonprofits: How you can help others in need

 If you are running a nonprofit, Giving Tuesday is a big day for you.
 There are three important strategic reasons why you should take part in this international giving day.

 Perfect time for donations

 One-third of all charitable donations happen in December.
 Donations boost at a staggering rate with the holiday spirit and tax advantage end of the year.
 Giving Tuesday is observed during the holiday season when people have enough funds to spend and give.
 It’s the time people proactively think of donating to a nonprofit organization.
 So, you can raise more funds during Giving Tuesday with fewer efforts.

 Plenty of nonprofits talk, promote and arrange events on the occasion of Giving Tuesday.
 Everywhere people go – social media, television, friends and family people tend to discuss about Giving Tuesday.
 So, there is a good chance to raise funds for your organization and promote your charity while going with the trends.